-- Get our mouths ready with the first sound.
+- Get your mouth ready with the first sound.

 - Blend sounds to make words.

-- Look for chunks in words that we already know (sand)
+- Look for words or chunks that you already know (sight words).

 As always, if you have any questions or concerns, please feel free to email me at firstname.lastname@example.org .